TopRamen95/App_dev_learn/README.md

 To create a login form you can use textformfield() method.
 You can decorate as per you want using decoration method and using InputDecorations method.

+Use onclick function to use routes
+To tell the router where to redirect use navigation method.
+Navigation method contains many methods.
+Now here if you have only nae then you can use Navigator.pushNamed(context,route) method.